Poetry Man: Composition/ recording/ release

-Subject matter/ aftermath
+Subject matter/aftermath

 Phoebe Snow would state in a 2008 interview that around the time of "Poetry Man"'s composition: "I was having a relationship with somebody.
 From the [lyrics]" - Home's that place you go each day to see your wife - "you can probably deduce that the guy was married.
 It was a bad thing to do.
-[And] it turn[ed] out he was not a particularly great guy"..."But I got a lovely romantic sonnet out of it."Rumors arose that Snow wrote "Poetry Man" about singer/songwriter Jackson Browne who she toured with as opening act in the spring of 1975 although the two had never met previously and "Poetry Man" was already "in the can" by December 1973.
-Nevertheless on the American Top 40 radio broadcast of September 13 1980, host Casey Kasem would allege that Snow herself had advised his show that Browne was her Poetry Man.However a 1989 interview posited Snow as "laugh[ing] hysterically at the notion" of a Jackson Browne hook-up being her song's inspiration, Snow being quoted as saying: "People [have] thought it was about Jackson because I [opened his] shows...I can't tell you who 'Poetry Man' was about, [except that] it was nobody famous."
+[And] it turn[ed] out he was not a particularly great guy"..."But I got a lovely romantic sonnet out of it."
+Rumors arose that Snow wrote "Poetry Man" about singer/songwriter Jackson Browne whom she toured with as opening act in the spring of 1975 although the two had never met previously and "Poetry Man" was already "in the can" by December 1973.
+Nevertheless on the American Top 40 radio broadcast of September 13, 1980, host Casey Kasem would allege that Snow herself had advised his show that Browne was her Poetry Man.
+However a 1989 interview posited Snow as "laugh[ing] hysterically at the notion" of a Jackson Browne hook-up being her song's inspiration, Snow being quoted as saying: "People [have] thought it was about Jackson because I [opened his] shows...I can't tell you who 'Poetry Man' was about, [except that] it was nobody famous."